Top 10 Best The Police Songs

 One of their best songs for sure, it must be in the top 3.
-And for those who don't now Sting wrote it in just 5 minutes!
+And for those who don't know, Sting wrote it in just 5 minutes!

-This is the song you'd probably hear in Jamaica or Mauritius or Goa...
-Its like those beach-side songs...
+This is the song you'd probably hear in Jamaica, Mauritius, or Goa...
+It's like those beach-side songs...

-I love this song cause I was brought up in a coastal region and so this song naturally becomes your #1!
+I love this song because I was brought up in a coastal region, and so this song naturally becomes your #1!
 Do listen to it once...

-And try not to mind the lead singers pitch :P
+And try not to mind the lead singer's pitch.

 An interestingly bright and driven song about mental hysteria and breakdown.
 The guitar is excellent, the drumming is fierce, and the vocals are forceful.
 Perhaps not the best song from Synchronicity, but very good nonetheless.

-One of my favorites, this is such a fun and driving song from The Police with a surprisingly dark message about the monotony of everyday life.
-Should be higher.
+One of my favorites, this is such a fun and driving song from The Police, with a surprisingly dark message about the monotony of everyday life.
+It should be higher.

-This is a great spiteful song that has just the amount of turn-the-tables to be a great song.
-I was trapped in a personal problem for a while, and this song really helped and listening to it was a positive coping mechanism.
+This is a great, spiteful song that has just the right amount of turn-the-tables to be a great song.
+I was trapped in a personal problem for a while, and this song really helped as listening to it was a positive coping mechanism.

-One of The Police's most underrated songs but it takes their signature sound and adds a slight haunting feeling to it to make it one of their best.
-Definitely think this one should be higher.
+One of The Police's most underrated songs.
+It takes their signature sound and adds a slight haunting feeling to it, making it one of their best.
+I definitely think this one should be higher.

-This is a piece of art, should be at top 5 at least.
+This is a piece of art.
+It should be in the top 5 at least.

-As silly as this song may sound it's got a great guitar drive and distinctive plucking which bands like Roxy Music probably later inspired themselves on in Avalon.
-A good 80s nostalgia classic.
+As silly as this song may sound, it's got a great guitar drive and distinctive plucking.
+Bands like Roxy Music probably later inspired themselves on it in Avalon.
+A good '80s nostalgia classic.

-This is my favourite Police Song by far, probably the only person in the world who thinks it, moody, atmospheric.
+This is my favourite Police song by far, probably the only person in the world who thinks it, moody, atmospheric.
 I just love the synth line, the tom-tom, guitar all sound fantastic.
 Great video too.
-Quite eerie though, not surprising the subject matter, but that aside will always be favourite, you can keep your Every Breath You Take laugh out loud.
+Quite eerie though, not surprising given the subject matter, but that aside, it will always be my favourite.
+You can keep your Every Breath You Take, laugh out loud.

-Love the haunting sound of this song.
-Really invokes lots of emotion with this one.
+I love the haunting sound of this song.
+It really invokes lots of emotion with this one.
 Should totally be higher!

-Obviously I don't see this song the same way as anyone else: urgent, propelling, clever, mathematical, complex, perfectly paced, and elevating as it reaches out, and by the way this is actually a synthesis on Jung.
-Most of all every one is perfect here.
-Marimbas go wild and pound like juggernauts, drums are explosive, guitars ring to the ether, harmonised voices reach to infinity.
-Ever heard an album opener manage to do rock and give you a lecture at the same time... and make science sound so alive and fascinating?
+Obviously, I don't see this song the same way as anyone else: urgent, propelling, clever, mathematical, complex, perfectly paced, and elevating as it reaches out.
+By the way, this is actually a synthesis on Jung.
+Most of all, everyone is perfect here.
+Marimbas go wild and pound like juggernauts, drums are explosive, guitars ring to the ether, and harmonized voices reach to infinity.
+Have you ever heard an album opener manage to do rock and give you a lecture at the same time... and make science sound so alive and fascinating?

 In your face live playing.